pandio-com/trino-demo/README.md

 2. Refer `.env.example` for environment variables being used, create .env file from it and change the values of those variables if necessary.

-3. Open terminal window and run `./run.sh` which will run coordinator, 2 workers, postgresql and mysql inside docker containers.
+3. Open terminal window and run `./run.sh` which will run coordinator, worker, postgresql and mysql inside docker containers.

 4. Run `pip install -r requirements.txt` to install dependencies.